joshualande/joshualande.github.io/_drafts/2014-02-07-database-normalization.md

 By way of a simple example, I will then go over the basics of how to design a robust database and the concept of [database normalization](http://en.wikipedia.org/wiki/Database_normalization).
-Finally, I will go over the commands required to set up a simple database in MySQL.
+Finally, I will go over the actual commands required to set up a simple database in MySQL.

 <!--
 In the next post in this series, I will discuss the commands